miztiik/serverless-thumbnails-creator/README.md

 1. ## Test Event Processor

     Upload an object to the `Source S3 Bucket` created by the stack(_The bucket name should be something like `serverless-thumbnails-creator-srceventbucket-zwpgvaxxb3qh`_).
-You will be able to see the output in the `Destination S3 Bucket`(_In your account `*TgtBucket`_) three directories with resized images.
+You will be able to see the output in the `Destination S3 Bucket`(_In your account `*tgtbucket`_) three directories with resized images.
 In the lambda logs you will see the following output

     ```json
     {